oracle/nosql-node-sdk/doc/guides/tables.md

 namespaces, users and roles, respectively, present in the store.
-These methods get this information by executing *SHOW* DDL commands (such as *SHOW AS JSON NAMESPACES*) via {@link NoSQLClient#adminDDL} and parsing the JSON output of the command which is returned as {@link AdminResult}#output.
+These methods get this information by executing *SHOW* DDL commands (such as *SHOW AS JSON NAMESPACES*) via {@link NoSQLClient#adminDDL} and parsing the JSON output of the command which is returned as {@link AdminResult#output}.